DanielAmes/DanielAmes.github.io/menu/about.md

 ## Plans

-I plan to post weekly, beginning in 2025.
+I plan to post weekly, beginning in January of 2025.
+To begin, I will mostly be arranging and polishing existing notes of mine.

-## Principles

-If there is any guiding philosphy behind my posts, it is that one cannot thoroughly understand a mathematical or statistical concept until one has reconstructed it from the foundation up, and indeed I believe that this kind of foundational understanding makes possible and therefore must necessarily precede the sensible application of the concept to practical problems.